cortexlabs/cortex/examples/tensorflow/image-classifier-resnet50/README.md

   with CPU, GPU or Inferentia devices.

 Options:
-  -w, --workers INTEGER     Number of workers for prediction requests.  [default: 1] -t, --threads INTEGER     Number of threads per worker for prediction requests.  [default: 1] -s, --samples INTEGER     Number of samples to run per thread.  [default: 10] -i, --time-based FLOAT    How long the thread making predictions will run for in seconds.
+  -w, --processes INTEGER   Number of processes for prediction requests.  [default: 1] -t, --threads INTEGER     Number of threads per process for prediction requests.  [default: 1] -s, --samples INTEGER     Number of samples to run per thread.  [default: 10] -i, --time-based FLOAT    How long the thread making predictions will run for in seconds.
                             If set, -s option will be ignored.